MarkPflug/Sylvan.Data.Excel/readme.md

 # Sylvan.Data.Excel

-The .NET library for reading Excel data files in .xls and .xlsx format.
+The cross-platform .NET library for reading Excel data files in .xls and .xlsx format.
 Provides readonly, row by row, forward-only access to the data.
 There is no support for creating or editing Excel files.
 Provides a familiar API via `DbDataReader`, which is ideal for accessing rectangular, tabular data sets.

-Supports .xls and .xlsx formats.
+This library is currently the [fastest and lowest allocating](https://github.com/MarkPflug/Benchmarks/blob/main/docs/ExcelBenchmarks.md) library for reading Excel data files in the .NET ecosystem.

 ## Installing